Looking for an in-depth USA travel guide?

 The West, stretching from California to the Rocky Mountains, is home to many of the country’s most-visited National Parks.
 These each offer something different and you’ll definitely want to visit each one at some point in your life.

-You can explore the desert in California’s Death Valley National Park, hike through the mountains of Grand Teton National Park in Wyoming, visit Old Faithful at Yellowstone National Park, marvel at the mountain view at Yosemite National Park, see out-of-this-world trees at Olympic National Park, and discover ancient cliff-side dwellings at Mesa Verde National Park in Colorado.
+You can explore the desert in California’s Death Valley National Park, hike through the mountains of Grand Teton National Park in Wyoming, visit Old Faithful at Yellowstone National Park, marvel at the mountain view at Yosemite National Park (especially from the Nevada Falls Loop and Glacier Point), see out-of-this-world trees at Olympic National Park, and discover ancient cliff-side dwellings at Mesa Verde National Park in Colorado.

 You can also hit many of these parks on a west coast road trip in the USA, driving through California up to the Canadian border.